 Introducing your cat to a new food should be done slowly to avoid any potential stomach upsets.
 Follow our simple, seven-day guide to ease your cat onto their new diet safely and carefully.

-There may be an occasions when you may decide it's time to change your cat's diet.
-There could be a number of reasons for this transition, including
+There may be an occasion when you decide it's time to change your cat's diet.
+There could be a number of reasons for this transition, including: